-Get medical help right away if you develop any type of skin rash while taking this medication, or if you have other signs of a serious allergic reaction such as hives, fever, swollen lymph nodes, painful sores in the mouth or around the eyes, or swelling of the lips or tongue.
+Get medical help right away if you develop any type of skin rash, or if you have other signs of a serious allergic reaction such as hives, fever, swollen lymph nodes, severe dizziness, painful sores in the mouth or around the eyes, swelling of the face/tongue/throat, trouble breathing, or liver problems (symptoms include stomach/abdominal pain, nausea/vomiting that continues, dark urine, yellowing eyes/skin).
 Your doctor will tell you if you should stop taking lamotrigine.
-Even after you stop taking this medication, it is still possible for the rash to become life-threatening or cause permanent scars or other problems.
+Even after you stop taking this, it is still possible for a rash to become life-threatening or cause permanent scars or other problems.

-This drug is not approved for use in children younger than 2 years due to an increased risk of side effects (such as infections).
+Lamotrigine is used alone or with other medications to prevent or control seizures (epilepsy).
+It may also be used to help prevent the extreme mood swings of bipolar disorder in adults.This drug is not approved for use in children younger than 2 years due to an increased risk of side effects (such as infections).